 Comprehensive written master's examinations are required for some students in the following areas:

 - MAE in School Counseling (Ref. #046)

-- MAE in Counseling: Clinical Mental Health, Marriage and Family Therapy (Ref. #043)
+- MAE in Counseling: Clinical Mental Health Counseling and Marriage, Couple and Family Counseling (Ref. #043)

 - MAE in Student Affairs in Higher Education (Ref. #145)

 WHO IS ELIGIBLE?
 The following requirements must be met to take the comprehensive examination: apply for graduation upon earning 18 graduate hours; have completed any required research foundations and/or specified research course(s) on the program of study; be in the last semester of the degree program or have completed all content course work associated with the program; be in good standing academically; and have completed any additional requirements as specified by the department(s) directing the program.
 Students should contact their program advisors for information about the specific comprehensive exam policy for that program.
 The examination will be evaluated by your major department and a grade of Pass or Fail will be assigned.

 The comprehensive exam application form MUST be submitted directly to Dr. Jill Duba Sauerheber by any of the following:

 - Email at firstname.lastname@example.org (save in the following format; LastName_CompsAppSp17)